OhLasFar/CS2-Ping-Optimizer/README.md

 1. Open the Windows Registry Editor by pressing `Win + R`, typing `regedit`, and pressing Enter.
 2. Navigate to `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\Psched`.
 3. In the right pane (within the Psched folder), right-click on an empty area, select New, and then choose DWORD (32-bit) Value.
-4. Name the new DWORD value as "NonBestEffortLimit."
+4. Name the new DWORD value as "NonBestEffortLimit" .
 5. Double-click on the "NonBestEffortLimit" value to modify it, and set the value data to `0`.
 6. Click "OK" to save the value.